-In 2015, over 70 submissions contributed to the development of a set of Policy Options for Connecting the Next Billion - Phase I,1 which was presented at IGF 2015 in João Pessoa, Brazil.
-Phase I mapped2 the multifaceted nature of the challenge of increasing connectivity, and showed how stakeholders tend to approach the issue from diverse and unique perspectives (the outcomes of Phase I are described in more detail in Part A below).
-The process of developing Phase I also illustrated that when stakeholders share experiences to identify obstacles, solutions and strategies, innovative solutions and partnerships to multi-dimensional connectivity challenges may be encouraged and found (IGF, 2015).
+In 2015, more than 70 submissions contributed to the development of a set of Policy Options for Connecting the Next Billion - Phase I,3 which was presented at the 10th global IGF in João Pessoa, Brazil.
+Phase I of this initiative mapped4 the multifaceted nature of the challenge of increasing connectivity, and demonstrated how stakeholders tend to approach the issue from diverse and unique perspectives (the outcomes of Phase I are described in more detail in Part A below).
+The process of developing Phase I also illustrated that when stakeholders share experiences to identify obstacles, solutions and strategies, innovative solutions to and collaborative partnerships addressing multi-dimensional connectivity challenges may be encouraged and found (IGF, 2015).

-The IGF's MAG decided in April 2016 to build upon and further develop Policy Options for Connecting the Next Billion.
-At the initial stages of this process, it was agreed to expand the scope and title of this initiative to better encompass some of the lessons learned in 2015, including the notion that access is not merely about technical access, but also extends to enabling and empowering users.
-It was further agreed to enable a broader interpretation of 'the next billion' to recognise the fact that there are more than 3.9 billion people still offline (c.f.
-Broadband Commission, 2016a).
-Because many of the unconnected are disproportionately poor, rural, elderly, female or disabled, the term should also be construed to include any persons who are not meaningfully connected to the Internet, in other words, users who are only barely connected (discussed in more detail in Part A below).
+The IGF's MAG decided in April 2016 to build upon and further develop the Policy Options for Connecting the Next Billion programme.
+During the initial stages of this process, it was agreed to expand the scope and title of this initiative to better encompass some of the lessons learnt in 2015, including the notion that access is not merely about technical access, but also extends to enabling and empowering users.
+It was further agreed to enable a broader interpretation of 'the next billion' to recognise the fact that there are more than 3.9 billion people still offline (c.f., Broadband Commission, 2016a).
+Because many of the unconnected tend to be disproportionately poor, rural, elderly, female or disabled, the term should also be construed to include any persons who are not meaningfully connected to the Internet - in other words, users who are only barely connected (a notion which is discussed in more detail in Part A below).

-As a result, the initiative is henceforth referred to and known as the IGF Policy Options for Connecting and Enabling the Next Billion(s), and the work done in 2016 is conducted under Phase II of this ongoing initiative.
+As a result, the initiative is henceforth referred to and known as the IGF Policy Options for Connecting and Enabling the Next Billion(s), and the work done in 2016 was conducted under Phase II of this ongoing initiative.